Frequently Asked Questions

 If you nominated a charity and it has been approved, the charity will not be put “in the hat” if you are absent.
 The nominating member must be in attendance to present the charity to the group.
 Charity representatives may not present in place of the member.

-Can I bring a friend to a quarterly meeting?
+Can I bring a friend to a quarterly giving circle?

 Is membership limited to 100 women?